 Feeling a little more anxious lately?
 You have cause to.
-So much is happening so fast.
+So much has been happening the past few years.

-Try to remain calm.
+Try to remain as calm as you can.
 Getting good, accurate information to help you understand this virus will really help keep you safe, safer, and lower your anxiety levels.

 After hundreds of hours of reading and research, I bring you some of what the headache specialists and other experts in this field are suggesting we do.